smrfeld/DynamicBoltzmannPaper/bimol_train_stoch_sim/README.md

 ./learn_ic
 ```

-The progress can be monitored with the `learn_ic` notebook in the `mathematica` directory.
+The progress can be monitored with the `monitor_progress_learn_ic` notebook in the `mathematica` directory.

+The final learned points can be visualized using the `ic_learned` notebook.

 ## Paper figures

 Can be generated using the `figures` notebook in the `mathematica` directory.
+In particular:
+* `visualize_lattice` generates two example lattices.
+* `moments` visualizes the first moment of the data.